 When I am torn between two potential pups, I will often describe both and allow my client to make the final decision.
 Even a slight nuance in personality can make a difference in fit, so I do my very best to consult and include the client.

 I stand behind my dogs and my decision-making, and if for any reason, someone needs to give up their dog, it always has a home with me.
 I have successfully re-homed the very few dogs that have been returned.

 If you are interested in a SwissRidge Bernedoodle, please fill out the Adoption Form located here.
 The information you supply will help me decide what puppy would suit your needs.
 If your adoption form is approved, I will contact you and request a $300 deposit to reserve a puppy.
-Deposits are NON-REFUNDABLE unless I am unable to offer you a pup within one year of the date of your deposit.
+Deposits are NON-REFUNDABLE unless I am unable to offer you a pup within two years of the date of your deposit.
 If you decline a pup when it becomes available, you may lose your deposit unless you roll your deposit toward a future litter.
-You will lose your deposit if you cancel at the last minute and I have already booked and paid for flights.
+You will lose your deposit if you cancel at the last minute and I have already booked the flight.